First prize: £1000

 Judging & results

-Prizewinners will be invited to an award ceremony on 21st November 2014.
+Prizewinners will be invited to an award ceremony that will take place towards the end of 2016.

 The judges' decision is final and no individual correspondence can be entered into.